 In mid-December 2012, the President of the Constitutional Court Gerhart Holzinger said: "We have doubts that the EU Data Retention Directive is really compatible with the rights guaranteed by the European Charta of Fundamental Rights".
 Thus, the Austrian Supreme Court decided to refer those questions to the European Court of Justice in Luxembourg in the context of a reference for a preliminary ruling.

-On April 8, 2014, it invalidated the Data Retention Directive in its current form: Data retention infringes fundamental rights and in particular violates respect for private and family life and the protection of personal data.
-In this historic judgment, for the first time, an EU Directive was repealed entirely and not only selected parts.
-A sensational victory for civil rights and civil society!
+On April 8, 2014, the ECJ invalidated the Data Retention Directive in its current form.
+It ruled that data retention infringes fundamental rights and, in particular, violates respect for private and family life and the protection of personal data.
+In this historic judgment, for the first time, an EU Directive was repealed in its entirety and not only in selected parts.
+It was a sensational victory for civil rights and civil society!

 In the following public hearing at the Constitutional Court on June 12, 2014, the Austrian Federal Government was unable to provide any new information about significant added value of data retention for prosecution or crime prevention.
 On June 27, 2014, the Constitutional Court finally suspended the general data retention in Austria.
-Thus, the first EU member state had also abolished the national implementation of the Directive in response to the ECJ ruling.
+With that, the first EU member state abolished the national implementation of the Directive in response to the ECJ ruling.

 The second request of the citizens' initiative Zeichnemit.at - the evaluation of the existing surveillance laws - has not been fulfilled by the Austrian government.
-But the AKVorrat has not given up there and launched the project HEAT, the catalogue of actions for the evaluation of anti-terror laws.
+But the AKVorrat has not given up.
+They launched the project HEAT, the catalogue of actions for the evaluation of anti-terror laws.
 The manual was introduced to the public in version 1.1 on September 11, 2016, exactly 15 years after the terrorist attacks in New York.